muhanad40/PaceCalendar/README.md

 #### What do you like and not like about your solution?
 I really like how the event blocks position themselves accordingly so they don't overlap.
 I haven't tested this app with many events to see where it breaks.

-The app doesn't have a lot of code for me to be critical :/
+The app doesn't have a lot of code for me to be critical, but I'm waiting for your feedback :)

 #### What areas would you work on next?
 - Add unit tests for <Index /> component and mock the `fetcher()` function to make sure this component actually does the fetch and renders the events